i-pu/ipu-room/README.md

 export interface Plugin {
   // html template
   template: string,
-  // trigger methods' name
+  // trigger functions' name
-  events: string[],
+  funtions: string[],
   // variables in plugin
   record: Record<string, any>,
   // custom component that be used in